FormingWorlds/PROTEUS/docs/source/index.rst

 **PROTEUS** is a Python framework that simulates the coupled evolution of the atmospheres and interiors of rocky planets.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out :doc:`installation` for downloading and compiling the code and the :doc:`usage` section for further information on how to run simulations.

 .. note::

-   This project is under active development.
+   The PROTEUS framework and this documentation are under active development.

 Contents
 --------

 .. toctree::

+   installation
    usage
    api